owlbarn/tutorial/book/nlp/README.md

 Assume the text corpus contains $n$ documents, and the vocabulary contains $m$ words, then the document-word matrix is of size $n\times~m$.
 We can use the simple word count as the element in this matrix.
 But as we have discussed in previous section, the count of words does not reflect the significance of a word, so a better way to fill in the document-word matrix is to use the TF-IDF approach for each word in a document.

 Apparently, this matrix would be quite sparse.
 Also its row vectors are in a very high dimension.
+There are surely redundant information here.
+For example, if two documents talk about the same topic(s), then the words they contain will largely overlap.
-The SVD is then used to reduce the dimension and redundancy in this matrix.
+To this end, the SVD is then used to reduce the dimension and redundancy in this matrix.

-perform SVD.
-Explain: why the first represent dk table and the third represent the tk table.

-Now the truncation, with only the $k$ largest singular values preserved.
+We have seen the SVD in the linear algebra chapter.
+It is widely used for reducing the dimension of information, by rotating and scaling the coordinating system to find suitable dimensions.
+SVD decomposes a matrix $A$ into $A = USV^T$.
+In this specific context of semantic analysis, $A$ is the document-word composition.
+We can think of the $U$ as representing the relationship between document and the topics, and $V^T$ as the relationship between topics and words.

+The columns of $U$ and rows of $V^T$ are both orthonormal bases, and the diagonal matrix $S$ has eigenvalues along its diagonal, each representing the weight of a group of corresponding bases from $U$ and $V$.
+Therefore, we can throw away the bases with less weight, truncating only $K$ columns (rows) from each matrix.
+In that way, we can preserve a large part of the information from the original document-word table by choosing only a small number of topics.
+This process is shown in [@fig:nlp:svd].
+Once we have the document-topic table $U$ and the topic-word table $V$, using the model will be the same as in LDA example.

 ![Applying SVD and then truncation on document-word matrix to retrieve topic model](images/nlp/svd.png "svd"){width=100% #fig:nlp:svd}

-Explain clearly the intuition of SVD: tilt the coordinate system until cover most of the existing points.
-Maybe illustrate this point with 2D example.

-Once we have the two tables, the model is trained, and using the model will be the same as in LDA example.

 Compare to LDA, this process is easy to understand and implement.
-Cons: SVD is computationally intensive and hard to iterate with new data.
+However, SVD is computationally intensive and hard to iterate with new data.
 The result is decent, but as [this blog](https://www.kaggle.com/rcushen/topic-modelling-with-lsa-and-lda) shows, it may not be as good as LDA in separating out the topic categories.

 Application of topic modelling is wide.
-It can be used for summarising the large corpus of text data, or automatic tagging of articles, etc.
+For example, it can be used for summarising the large corpus of text data, text categorisation, spam filter, the recommender system, or automatic tagging of articles, etc.

-## Indexing and Searching
+It can even be used to effectively discover useful structure in large collection of biological data.

+## Search Relevant Documents

 Topic models are effective tools for clustering documents based on their similarity or relevance.
 We can further use this tool to query relevant document given an input one.
 In this section, we will go through some techniques on how to index and query model built using the previous topic modelling method.